na-na-hi/renget/archive/76xvfc.md

 >Gyldenwulf
 "A golden-haired outlander and his she-wolf have stirred up trouble for a number of sects.
 Perhaps a pet of my own would make my fate more bearable, but I fear that I have mastered caring for myself.
 How might I care for a creature of a weaker constitution, then?
 Maybe this outlander would impart some wisdom on me."

+"It seems that this outlander visited other lands before finding himself in my own.
+I've had little opportunity to experience the loss that has driven Leanne to pursue him, but I will lend my blade to calm her heart.
+I wonder, will some child come to me one day and tell me of the pain I have inflicted upon them?"

 >Huang Yu
 XXX